-Currently on the voice faculty of Augusta University in Georgia, Givens earned the Doctor of Musical Arts from the University of Houston’s Moores School of Music, a Master of Music from the Rice University Shepherd School of Music, and a Bachelor’s in Music from Davidson College.
+Currently on the voice faculty of Pomona College in Claremont, California, Givens holds a DMA from the University of Houston Moores School of Music, an MM from the Rice University Shepherd School of Music, and a BA from Davidson College.